-Once we know that there is a unique $\mu$-stationary measure $\nu$ on the boundary, we can proceed to study the random walk $(Z_n o)$.
-We use the notion of $\lambda$-ray developed by V.~Kaimanovich \cite{kaimanovich89} for symmetric spaces and J.~Parkinson and W.~Woess in the context of buildings \cite{parkinson_woess15}.
-We then apply a combination of results by H.~Izeki \cite{izeki23} and A.~Karlsson and G.~Margulis \cite{karlsson_margulis} to our context.
-We conclude with the particular behavior of the opposition involution in $\tilde{A}_2$-buildings.
+Finally, we use the notion of $\lambda$-ray developed by V.~Kaimanovich \cite{kaimanovich89} for symmetric spaces and J.~Parkinson and W.~Woess in the context of buildings \cite{parkinson_woess15}.
+We apply a combination of results by H.~Izeki \cite{izeki23} and A.~Karlsson and G.~Margulis \cite{karlsson_margulis99} to our context, and we conclude with the particular behavior of the opposition involution in $\tilde{A}_2$-buildings.